Kefalonia

 5. 17:30 · Fiscardo

 The only village in Kefalonia that survived the 1953 earthquake intact — a perfect Venetian harbour with colourful houses and superyachts.
 Most expensive spot on the island.
-Stay overnight.
+Coffee or an early dinner before the drive on to Sami.

 1. 09:30 · Melissani Cave